RIT-Software-Engineering/RIT-SE-Senior-Project/test_cases/ai.md

 1. [Peer evaluations](evals.md) have the added functionality of AI generated summarizations for coaches to easily copy and paste into feedback boxes for students to see.
 If this feature is utilized Students will see AI tooltips so they can know when feedback utilized AI and when it didn’t.
 For this example we will need at least one student to have completed a [peer evaluation](evals.md#student--coach-processes).

-2. If we analyze the results of that peer evaluation by pressing the view action button while signed in as the [coach](authentication.md#validating-coach-sign-in) of the respective project, we can see a “Generate AI Summerization” button at the button within the “Coach Summarization + Feedback” Section.
+2. If we analyze the results of that peer evaluation by pressing the view action button while signed in as the [coach](authentication.md#validating-coach-sign-in) of the respective project, we can see a “Generate AI Summarization” button at the button within the “Coach Summarization + Feedback” Section.
 Each student will have this feedback section but since only one student submitted this so far, this section will appear at the bottom of the modal.
-   ![AI Coach Feedback Generation 1](images/aicoachfeedback1.png)
+   ![AI Coach Feedback Generation 1](images/aicoachfeedback1.png) **Note:** If the "Edit Prompt" and or the "Generate AI Summarization" buttons are not present, the API key may be missing or invalid.
+Please refer to the [API Key](#api-key) section to set up the API key.
+If issues persist there may be a problem with the [peer evaluation](evals.md) component itself.

-3. Pressing on the “Generate AI Summerization” will bring up an informational warning just in case the coach miss clicked.
+3. Pressing on the “Generate AI Summarization” will bring up an informational warning just in case the coach miss clicked.
 For now press “ok”.
    ![AI Coach Feedback Generation 2](images/aicoachfeedback2.png)

 4. After a second or two a summarization should appear alongside a “Copy AI Summary” button which we can use to paste the text into the “Coach Summarization + Feedback” field.